-For two studies we have been criss-crossing our way through the stories and events that Jesus was involved with.
+For two studies we have been crisscrossing our way through the events that Jesus was involved with.
 Each person that He helped and guided brought a fresh opportunity to teach, not only by his words but by his actions.
 We saw Christ's skillful use of questions, and his patience in getting to the real cause of a problem.
 There was no single method that He used for helping people.
-Each person was an individual and he treated them as a unique soul.
+Every person was an individual and he treated them as a unique soul.

 Let's start with those responses that were right and pleasing to God: